THIS DATE IN HISTORY: June 16

 "It was really gratifying for us to win and with Vlady in the building tonight," Yzerman says.
 "We were aware of his progress all year.
 He was never forgotten, but we never used him as a motivational ploy.
 But we've just grown closer as a family and it's probably the biggest reason we're a success."

 Doug Brown scores two power-play goals for the Red Wings, who complete their second straight sweep in the Final and win the 11th championship in team history.
 Detroit's Scotty Bowman ties Toe Blake's coaching record by winning the Stanley Cup for the eighth time.

 Video: Memories: Konstantinov's story inspires the Red Wings

 1993: Kevin Constantine is hired as the second coach of the San Jose Sharks.
-Constantine, who's 34 when he's hired, takes over after San Jose goes 11-71-2 in its second NHL season.
-The Sharks improve by an NHL-record 58 points (33-35-16) in 1993-94, Constantine's first season, qualify for the playoffs for the first time and upset the Red Wings in the first round.
+Constantine, who's 34 when he's hired, takes over after San Jose goes 11-71 with two ties in its second NHL season.
+The Sharks improve by an NHL-record 58 points (33-35, 16 ties) in 1993-94, Constantine's first season, qualify for the playoffs for the first time and upset the Red Wings in the first round.

-1994: Boston Bruins defenseman Ray Bourque sets a record by being named to the NHL First All-Star Team for the 11th time in his career.
-Bourque and Scott Stevens of the New Jersey Devils make the First Team on defense, ahead of Brian Leetch of the New York Rangers and Al MacInnis of the Calgary Flames.
+1994: Boston Bruins defenseman Ray Bourque sets a record by being named to the NHL First All-Star Team for the 11th time in his career (he finishes with 13).
+Bourque and Scott Stevens of the New Jersey Devils make the First Team, ahead of Brian Leetch of the New York Rangers and Al MacInnis of the Calgary Flames.
 All four later are enshrined in the Hockey Hall of Fame.